quicwg/multipath/draft-ietf-quic-multipath.md

 remove any status associated to the path initation attempt.
-However, as the used Path ID is anyway consumed, and the endpoint MUST abandon the path by sending a PATH_ABANDON frame on another path to inform the peer that the Path ID cannot be used anymore.
+However, as the used Path ID is anyway consumed, and the endpoint MUST abandon the path by sending a PATH_ABANDON frame and retire all corresponding connection IDs by sending MP_RETIRE_CONNECTION_ID frames on another path to inform the peer that the Path ID cannot be used anymore.

 {{Section 9.1 of QUIC-TRANSPORT}} introduces the concept of